rrrnld/earth-observation-for-journalism/README.md

 # Remote Sensing for Journalism

-This repository contains a series of notebooks describing interaction with the Copernicus Open Acces Hub in order to obtain and manipulate earth observation data.
+This repository contains a series of notebooks describing interaction with the Copernicus Open Acces Hub in order to obtain, manipulate and analyze earth observation data.
-The aim is to document common tasks that might make the data from the Copernicus Sentinel missions attractive for usage in data journalism reporting.
+The aim is to document common tasks that might make the data from the Copernicus Sentinel-2 mission attractive for usage in data journalism.

 The publication and research uses [Jupyter notebooks](https://jupyter.org) and is published using [jupyter-books](https://jupyter-book.org), an open-source python project that allows generating HTML pages from a collection of Jupyter notebooks.